henryefranks/gb-os/README.md

-# Sound Demo
+# Game Boy OS

-Demonstration ROM for testing the system's sound capabilities.
+Currently a collection of basic I/O functions for the Game Boy, eventually working towards a bare-bones kernel.